Find Affordable College Courses

 Tuscaloosa, AL

-Out of the 5 schools in Alabama that were part of this year’s ranking, The University of Alabama landed the # 2 spot on the list.
-Located in the small city of Tuscaloosa, UA is a public school with a very large student population.
+The excellent programs at The University of Alabama helped the school earn the #2 place on this year’s ranking of the best chemical engineering schools in Alabama.
+Located in the city of Tuscaloosa, UA is a public school with a fairly large student population.

 Chem Eng majors at UA take out an average of $24,447 in student loans while working on their egree.
 This translates to an average monthly loan payment of $383, based on a 10-year repayment plan.